 Celebrating Celiac Awareness Month

 Probably the most important way to participate in Celiac Awareness Month is by educating yourself on what it is, how it affects those who have tested positive and how you can be supportive.
 There are numerous resources online to walk you through.
 In fact, our website is a great starting point!
 Here are a few articles to give you more information.

 - Five Ways to Be Supportive of Someone With Celiac Disease

 - 11 Conditions Related to Celiac Disease

 - Celiac Disease – Resources

 You can volunteer or participate in a Celiac Awareness Run or Walk: There are walks that are put on by the Center for Celiac Research across the country.
 The cities & states that currently have walks that are already organized are: Baltimore, MD, Buffalo, NY, Minneapolis/St. Paul, MN, Newark, OH, Rochester, NY, Syracuse, NY, and Tri-County, MI.
 These walks range from the months of April through May.
 But if you don’t see anywhere that is located near you, then you can always start a Celiac Awareness walk in your area.

 You may also like: Healthy Magazines We Love

 Throw a Gluten Free Pasta Party: There are a lot of recipes that promote gluten free ingredients that many people don’t know about.
-You can get together with a group of friends and have a pitch in dinner party.
-Everyone that comes has to bring a gluten free pasta dish along with other gluten free foods that you all can enjoy together.
+You can get together with a group of friends and have everyone bring a gluten free dish to a dinner party.
+Everyone that comes has to bring a gluten free dish along with other gluten free foods that you all can enjoy together.
 This not only celebrates Celiac Awareness month but it also lets people see that there are great dishes that can be enjoyed all while maintaining a gluten free diet.